sblanck/smagexp/README.md

 Outputs are
 	-
 #### Running DESeq2 analysis
-Count files retrived with the recount galaxy tool have to be analyzed with the DESeq2 galaxy tool available on the toolshed
+Count files retrieved by the recount galaxy tool have to be analyzed with the The [ DESeq2 tool available on the galaxy toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=1f158f7565dc70f9&changeset_revision=9a616afdbda5)

 #### Running a RNA-seq meta-analysis